Woman dies in Rangeley fire

-RANGELEY — A woman was found dead inside her burning Cross Street home Friday afternoon, a Maine Public Safety spokeswoman said.
+RANGELEY — A woman was found dead Friday afternoon inside her burning home on Cross Street, a Maine Public Safety spokeswoman said.

 The deceased was identified as 86-year-old Angelina Cerminara, who lived alone in the home at 43 Cross St., spokeswoman Shannon Moss said in a new release Friday evening.

 The cause of the blaze was not disclosed but officials said no foul play is suspected.
-The State Fire Marshal’s Office is assisting the Rangeley Fire Department in the investigation.
+The Office of State Fire Marshal is assisting the Rangeley Fire Department in the investigation.

 Firefighters from several area towns arrived at the home about 3 p.m. and found flames shooting from a window of the single-story home.